DavidChaloyan/DataManager/README.md

 # DataManager
-This is an example of education server data base controller app
+DataManager is an example of SQL data visualization.
+We constructed a model of education center, and based on that, we made this application to view features on database.